Yoti app and Post Office Easy ID privacy notice

 If we decide or are obliged to send or store your personal information in another country, we will update this section to describe the protections we have put in place.

 Biometrics are your unique features, such as your face.
-We use biometrics in the app to help prevent fraud and to make sure it’s actually you using the app.
+We use biometrics in our app to help prevent fraud and to make sure it’s actually you using the app.
 The app is a biometric identity app, so you can’t use the app without this extra security.

 What are biometrics?

-Why does the app use biometrics?
+Why does the app use biometrics

 The app is a biometric identity app.
 It works by allowing you to set up a trusted, genuine and verified digital identity.
 The biometrics are a key part of making sure we keep out fake identities and documents.
 The biometrics also make sure that it really is you taking actions in the app.

 Essentially, our use of biometrics to identify or authenticate you is to prevent fraudulent use of the app and protect your data.